Zeke-OS/zeke/doc/syscalls.md

 System calls are the main method of communication between the kernel and user space applications.
-The word syscall is usually used as a shorthand for system call in the context of Zeke and this book.
+The word syscall is usually used as a shorthand for system call in the context of Zeke and in general.

 ### System call flow